-Despite being a part of the best-selling U.S. girl group of all time, Tionne “T-Boz” Watkins filed for bankruptcy in 2011 with $1 million of debt, and now has a net worth of just $500,000.
-Rozonda “Chilli” Thomas is doing much better than her former bandmate, starring in VH1’s “What Chilli Wants” and holding onto a net worth of $10 million.
+Despite being a part of the best-selling American girl group of all time, Tionne “T-Boz” Watkins filed for bankruptcy for the second time in 2011 with over $1 million of debt, and now has a net worth of just $1.5 million.
+Rozonda “Chilli” Thomas is doing much better than her former bandmate, holding onto a net worth of $8 million.

 Shia LaBeouf: Erratic Behavior

 Shia LaBeouf started out as Hollywood’s next big thing, transitioning from Disney Channel child actor to blockbuster heavyweight with his roles in “Disturbia,” the “Transformers” franchise and “Indiana Jones and the Kingdom of the Crystal Skull.”

-Compared to some on our list, this hasn’t impacted his finances too much — he still has a reported net worth of $25 million — but his public bad-mouthing of Hollywood and reputation for oddity certainly has kept his fortune from growing at the pace it was in previous years.
-For instance, his war drama “Man Down” sold only one ticket during its opening weekend in the UK.
+Compared to some on our list, this hasn’t impacted his finances too much — he still has a reported net worth of $25 million — but his public bad-mouthing of Hollywood and reputation for oddity have certainly kept his fortune from growing at the pace it was in previous years.
+For instance, his war drama “Man Down” sold only one ticket during its opening weekend in the U.K.

 Johnny Depp: Overspending

-With more than 30 years’ worth of acting credits under his belt, it’s tough to imagine a bigger star than Johnny Depp.
+With more than 35 years’ worth of acting credits under his belt, it’s tough to imagine a bigger star than Johnny Depp.
 Depp cultivated an artsy image with iconic films like “Edward Scissor Hands” and “What’s Eating Gilbert Grape” in the early ’90s, but he truly hit it big with his role as the swaggering Captain Jack Sparrow in the “Pirates of the Caribbean” franchise.